formaldemography/working_group/index.md

 If you would like to be included on the mailing list sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSeacS7MDRaulnOsVW3fMX2qaMzFdqutMrYOj8N0E-NYA9c7KQ/viewform).

+<a href="map.html">Here</a> is a map of locations/affiliations of sign-ups to date.
+We are very international!

 ## Schedule

 The first meeting will take place **Friday 29 October at 11am EST**.
 This will be a casual start to the group.
 Tentative schedule: